simpeter/apd/docs/lab0.md

 ## Form a group of 2 or 3 students and let us know who is in it

 All projects of this course will be performed in groups of 2-3 students.
-Please declare your group's membership via TODO and by TODO.
+Please declare your group's membership via Canvas by October
+6. Please include a link to your group's repository (see next step).

+## Clone this repository and send us a link

+TODO: Anirudh to describe: Students should clone the main repo and then point to it in CloudLab.
+Send us a link.
+Will use this to submit results.

-## Create a CloudLab Account ([Link](https://www.cloudlab.us/signup.php?pid=cse453)) and join the your project group
+## Create a CloudLab Account ([Link](https://www.cloudlab.us/signup.php?pid=cse453)) and join your project group

 The majority of the project runs on CloudLab, for which you need an account.
 To create an account, please use your UW email and use UW